 On-campus co-curricular activities and events will be limited to ensure the health and safety of our community.
 Virtual engagement opportunities through Emmanuel as well as the Colleges of the Fenway will be available.
 Changes to activities and events will be communicated to students via their Emmanuel College email account.
 Information about events can be found at events.emmanuel.edu.

 Yes.
 All members of the Emmanuel community are expected to wear a face mask or covering when unable to physically distance on campus.
 This entails wearing a face mask that covers both an individual’s nose and mouth.
 Students will be reminded to wear their face masks upon entering and exiting their residence halls as well as entering and exiting all buildings across campus.
-We anticipate students and faculty also being required to wear face masks in the classroom to ensure as safe a learning environment as possible.
+Students and faculty also being required to wear face masks in the classroom to ensure as safe a learning environment as possible.
 Additionally, there will be an expectation that Emmanuel students, faculty and staff will wear face masks within the neighborhood in adherence with the City of Boston’s guidelines when unable to physically distance.

 The only times a student does not need to wear a face covering is when a student is:

-Face coverings may be removed to eat or drink.
+Eating or Drinking: Face coverings may be removed to eat or drink.
 Students can temporarily remove their face covering if they are actively eating or drinking outside of their residence hall room.
 Students must remain at least six feet away from others while eating or drinking, unless the students live in the same room or apartment.

 Personal Grooming/Hygiene: Students are required to wear their face covering while navigating the bathroom.
 There are a variety of personal grooming/hygiene actions that may require removal of a face covering, such as showering, brushing teeth, shaving facial hair, etc.).
 If a student must remove their face covering in the bathroom for personal grooming/hygiene, they are required to stay at least six feet away from other students.
 Personal grooming/hygiene is only permitted in residence hall bathrooms.